Testing quantum speedups in exciton transport through a photosynthetic complex using quantum stochastic walks: Results

 \subsection{Mean Square Displacement}

-Mean square displacement is defined as\cite{Hoyer_2010}
+Mean square displacement is defined as~\cite{Hoyer_2010}

-where, $x$ is the displacement from the initial site and $\rho$ being the density matrix.
+where, $x$ is the displacement from the initial site with $\rho$ as the density matrix.
 The mean square displacement depicts how fast the exciton moves away from the initial site.
-The mean square displacement versus time has been plotted in Fig.~5 for both pure dephasing and dephasing with incoherence.
-By assuming that mean square displacement follows a power law, see Ref.~\cite{Hoyer_2010} for reasons behind this assumption, we have
+The mean square displacement versus time has been plotted in Fig.~\ref{xsqdeph} for pure dephasing, Fig.~\ref{xsqdec} for only incoherence and Fig.~\ref{xsqdeph+dec} for dephasing with incoherence.
+We assume a power law relation (see Eq.~(\ref{msqdisp})) between the mean square displacement $\langle x^2\rangle$ and time $t$ since we wish to test the extent of quantum speed up.
+This is so because $b=2$ in Eq.~(\ref{msqdisp}) corresponds to ideal quantum speed up while $b=1$ corresponds to the limit of diffusive transport~\cite{Hoyer_2010}.

 where $t$ denotes time.
-Exponent '$b$' versus time has been plotted in Fig.~6, which has been obtained by plotting slope of log-log plot of mean square displacement (slope of Fig.~5).
+Exponent `$b$' versus time has been plotted in Fig.~\ref{expb}, which has been obtained from slope of log-log plot of mean square displacement (slope of Fig.~\ref{xsq}).
 For $b>1$ the transport is called super diffusive and $b<1$ corresponds to sub-diffusive transport.
 These definitions are with respect to classical random walk (CRW) which follows diffusive transport at $b=1$.
-In Fig.~3(b) of Ref.\cite{Hoyer_2010} the plots of power law versus time shows the transition from super diffusive to sub-diffusive transport at $70 fs$ for both $77K$ as well as $300K$.
-In the plots of power law versus time for QSW with pure dephasing (Fig.~6(a)) and QSW with both dephasing and incoherence (Fig.~6(b)) shows that the time for this transition time is different at different temperatures (corresponding to different $\omega$).
-More about this result has been explained in the next section on localization time.
-Further, the \textit{Mathematica} code and method of calculation for mean square displacement, power law $b$ and localization time($t_{loc}$) has been provided in Appendix A.
+In Fig.~3(b) of Ref.~\cite{Hoyer_2010} the plots of exponent $b$ versus time show the transition from super diffusive to sub-diffusive transport at $70~fs$ for both $77~K$ as well as $300~K$.
+These exponent $b$ versus time plots for QSW with pure dephasing (Fig.~\ref{d_powerlaw}), only incoherence (Fig.~\ref{dec_powerlaw}) and that with both dephasing and incoherence (Fig.~\ref{powerlaw}) show that the time for this transition is different at different $\omega$ (corresponding to different temperature).
+More about this result has been explained in the next sub-section on localization time.
+Further, the \textit{Mathematica} code and method of calculation for mean square displacement, exponent $b$ and localization time ($t_{loc}$) has been provided in Appendix A.